tejuingalagi/fnol-claim-routing-agent/README.md

 ---

+## Test Scenarios Covered
+The logic was tested using multiple scenarios:

+- Low damage claim (Fast-track)
+- Missing mandatory fields (Manual Review)
+- Fraud-related keywords in description (Investigation Flag)
+- Injury claim type (Specialist Queue)
+- High damage claim (Manual Review)

+For submission clarity, one clean example is shown in the code and other scenarios were tested by modifying the input data.

+---

 ## Assumptions
 - Attachments are assumed to be empty for this lite version
 - Estimated damage is treated as the initial estimate